pgrunde/CanvasTutorial/README.md

 # Challenges

-### Draw a single line that moves out in a specific angle
+### Draw a single line that moves out at a specific angle

 Remember radians?
 Yeah you're gonna need those suckers again.
-I want my line to start at the center of the canvas and have a ~~hypotenuse~~ length of 75, and an angle of π/6.
+I want my line to start at the center of the canvas and have a ~~hypotenuse~~ length of 175, and an angle of π/6.
 Deep within your Junior High mathematics memory should stir an ancient beast, [SohCahToa](http://www.mathwords.com/s/sohcahtoa.htm).
 Also remember that JavaScript has `Math.cos(angle)` and `Math.sin(angle)` which totally take radians.
-Remember that everything needs to be a float to calculate properly, and that we're moving OUT from the center point. *I have just been informed that π/6 does not appear to draw the same angle shown [here](http://en.wikipedia.org/wiki/Radian#mediaviewer/File:Degree-Radian_Conversion.svg), are you bad enough to ~~save the president?~~ figure out why?)*
+Remember that everything needs to be a float to calculate properly, and that we're moving OUT from the center point. *I have just been informed that π/6 does not appear to draw the same angle shown [here](http://en.wikipedia.org/wiki/Radian#mediaviewer/File:Degree-Radian_Conversion.svg) but that is as intended.
+Are you bad enough to ~~save the president?~~ figure out why?)*

 ### Animate a single line to spin in a circle

-Let us take the line you just made and spin it like we're on the Price is Right.
+Let us take the line you just made and spin it like we're playing Twister.
 Create a setup for the line to animate and adjust only the angle for each frame of animation.
 It should spin without ending and maintain a constant speed.

 ### Acceleration is just the rate of a rate

 "In this house we obey the laws of thermodynamics!" - *Homer*.
 That spinner needs to slow down.
-Either on page refresh or when you click the spinner, I expect it to start at a random angle with a speed that randomly varies in a range.
+Either on page refresh or when you click the spinner, I expect it to start at a random angle with a start speed that randomly varies in a range.
 The spinner's speed should gradually go down until it hits zero.

 ### Lines in a timely fashion

 Anybody remember those like, time tracker things that are circular and sort of tell the time but with arrows pointing between numbers?
-Let's make our line make the minute hand of one of those.
-Hint: if 2π is one full rotation around the circle, I think **2π * 1/60** will give you the angle change after one minute.
-The trick is getting it to start on top...
+Let's make our line make the second hand of one of those.
+Hint: if 2π is one full rotation around the circle, I think **2π * 1/60** will give you the angle change after one second.

 ### Lines in a timely fashion - Hard Mode

-Draw both a minute and hour hand of the clock (it is called a clock, I looked it up) based on the current time.
+Draw a minute, hour, and second hand of the clock (it is called a clock, I looked it up) based on the current time at page load.

 ### Lines in a timely fashion - Insanity Mode

 Animate the clock to always display the current time properly, morning or afternoon.
+Give it a lovely styling.

 ### Lines in a timely fashion - Are you kidding me this could go on my resume at this point Mode